 If games are missing pieces or there is no chance you will ever play them again there is no point holding onto them.
 GameChanger is a great nonprofit that resells donated items to support children and their families dealing with cancer.

 As for toys, you need to look at them as you did your wardrobe.
 You don’t need to hold onto the toys because you already have the memories attached to them.
-If you sell them someone who can’t afford to pay full price can enjoy them.
+If you sell them someone who can’t afford to pay the full price can enjoy them.
 If you donate them this is even better.

 Look at Furniture and Household Items Objectively

-Whether you are finally getting rid of that beat up old sofa or you have somehow accumulated three slow cookers, you probably have plenty of furniture and household items to get rid of.
+Whether you are finally getting rid of that beat-up old sofa or you have somehow accumulated three slow cookers, you probably have plenty of furniture and household items to get rid of.
 There are things you shouldn’t have a hard time selling, but there are also items nonprofits are always looking to be donated.